-By clicking on the blue portal below, you can download a PDF of the late final edition of the October 8 edition of the San Bernardino County Sentinel.
+By clicking on the blue portal below, you can download a PDF of the October 29 edition of the San Bernardino County Sentinel.

 By Mark Gutglueck

 Earlier this month, the Orange County Board of Supervisors accepted the San Bernardino Valley Municipal Water District’s offer of $31.8 million for 1,657-acres surrounding the headwaters of the Santa Ana River at the base of the San Bernardino Mountains in Highland.